barebox/barebox/Documentation/filesystems/smhfs.rst

 ---------------

-FIXME: Currently OpenOCD does not work correctly if Barebox is built with MMU enabled, so before using this featrue, please make sure that MMU is disabled in your particular configuration
+FIXME: Currently OpenOCD does not work correctly if Barebox is built with MMU enabled, so before using this feature, please make sure that MMU is disabled in your particular configuration

 To make semihosting work host machine connected to the target via